Eug-Chua/thoughtful_together/README.md

 ## What it does
 Gives you questions that help people open up and actually get to know each other.

-Pick Casual (lighter) or Deep (heavier), and the questions adjust based on your MBTI and Enneagram.
+Pick a depth—Casual, Deep, or Trust—and the questions adjust based on your MBTI and Enneagram.

 ## Why personality matters here
 Generic icebreakers get generic answers.
 "What do you do?" leads to the same surface-level exchange every time.